AbhishekMhamane/AbhishekMhamane/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m Software Engineer;
+- 👨🏽‍💻 I’m currently working as Software Engineer;
 - 🌱 I like to Learn and Solve problems;
 - 🤔 My interests in Software Developement;
-- 💼 I’m pursuing a Bachelor's degree in Computer Engineering;
 - 📫 Please email via abhimhamane13@gmail.com to reach me.